NashTech-Labs/linux-installation-scripts/README.md

     - Prerequisite : Switch to Superuser (sudo su)

 - K8sGPT is a tool for scanning kubernetes clusters, diagnosing and triaging issues in simple english.
 With the K8sGPT CLI we can scan our clusters by simlpy configuring the Kubeconfig of the cluster.
+- Kubectl is a command line tool used to run commands against Kubernetes clusters.
 - Azure CLI ,is a set of commands used to create and manage Azure resources.
 The Azure CLI is available across Azure services and is designed to get you working quickly with Azure, with an emphasis on automation.
 - Helm is a package manager for Kubernetes that allows developers and operators to more easily package, configure, and deploy applications and services onto Kubernetes cluster
 - BotKube is an open-source monitoring tool designed to provide real-time notifications and alerts, allowing DevOps teams to receive and manage updates about their Kubernetes environments directly within their preferred chat